 This is a revised recipe.
 I realized it could be a much easier to execute, and decided to make some improvements.
 I used a package of shredded hash browns and a package of shredded zucchini to save on time.
 If you prefer, you can also manually shred potatoes and/or zucchini with a hand grater or by using a food processor with the shredding disc.
-I hope you enjoy these delicious and simple potato pancakes!
+I hope you enjoy these delicious and simple vegan potato zucchini pancakes!

 Garlicky Potato-Zucchini Pancakes